 To enable this, the user modules of a KVM matrix system are grouped to create multi-monitor workplaces.

 Within a group, a monitor is connected to each user module.
-One of the user modules within this group, the master workplace, is now provided with a keyboard and a mouse.
+One of the user modules within this group, the main workplace, is now provided with a keyboard and a mouse.
 You can use a hotkey to switch both input devices to every monitor and are therefore able to operate every module or computer included in the group.

 How can I configure the TradeSwitch function?

 The TradeSwitch function is configured in the Config Panel of your KVM matrix system.
 Here, you can combine any user modules and/or target computers into a multi-monitor workplace.